Covid 19 coronavirus: Air NZ plans to lay off nearly 1500 cabin crew

 An email sent to staff today confirms up to 1460 cabin crew members face losing their jobs.

-"We know time is not on our side as we burn through just under $14 million a month in crew salary costs," Newshub reported the email said.
+"We know time is not on our side as we burn through just under $14 million a month in crew salary costs," an internal email obtained by the Herald says.

+Leeanne Langridge, general manager cabin crew said these were ''strange and extremely difficult times.''

 Earlier this week the national carrier indicated that 387 pilots could lose their jobs.